isyuricunha/yumusic/PRODUCT_REQUIREMENTS_DOCUMENT.md

-# Tempo - Product Requirements Document (PRD)
+# YuMusic - Product Requirements Document (PRD)

 ## Executive Summary

-This PRD outlines the roadmap for improving Tempo, a Subsonic music client for Android.
+This PRD outlines the roadmap for improving YuMusic, an independent Subsonic music client for Android inspired by the Tempo project.
 The focus is on modernizing the user interface, enhancing the user experience, and updating the visual identity to create a more polished and contemporary music streaming application.

 ## Current State Analysis